-- To protect property you may have brought with you from theft, loss, or destruction. - To prevent you from physically hurting yourself or others.
+- To protect property, you may have brought with you from theft, loss, or destruction. - To prevent you from physically hurting yourself or others.

-You, and your legal representative, should be told the reason for the limitation and the date it expires.
+You (and your legal representative) should be given the reason for the limitation and the date it expires.